 Food and drink in Sukhothai

 Try not to leave Sukhothai without trying the local noodle dish, kuay tiao Sukhothai, a tasty combination of rice noodles, pork and vegetables.
 You’ll see it on the menu of many eateries in New Sukhothai and Old Sukhothai.
 If you are staying in the new town area, you’ll find the usual array of street stalls and night markets that can be found in most Thai towns.
 Poo Restaurant is a good location for a cold drink or bite to eat and Chopper Bar is another well-established venue popular with tourists seeking to relax after a day exploring the Historical Park.
+Craft beer lovers should head to Fong Bear bar, a popular hangout for locals.

 In Old Sukhothai, Traphang Thong Market is where you’ll find the locals doing their food shopping and as good a place as any to wander around and buy some Thai snacks.
 A five minute walk east of the market brings you to Sinvana Restaurant which serves up a decent array of Thai food in a pleasant setting.